Lori in her car on a road trip

 9. Thinking You Don’t Need Travel Insurance

-If it’s not good coverage, then purchase a travel insurance policy that can help fill in the gaps where your own insurance ends.
-Some policies even provide things your insurance might now like emergency evacuation and even life flight services.
+Purchasing a travel insurance policy can help fill in the gaps where your own insurance ends.
+Some policies even provide things your insurance might not, like emergency evacuation and life flight services.
+Travel insurance is definitely worth the small price to pay for that added layer of support and protection when you are away from home.

 10. Buying Food and Snacks on the Road